Status

 • 3% of dwellings gifted to a RHA or Homes Victoria.

-• An alternative percentage of dwellings or alternative discount rates may be considered where the total value is equivalent to the 3% contribution in option 2.
+• an alternative percentage of dwellings or alternative discount rates may be considered where the total value is equivalent to the 3% contribution in option 2.

-• The applicant should provide evidence of an agreement that confirms support of the RHA.
+• the applicant should provide evidence of an agreement that confirms support of the RHA.

-Learn more about RHAs in Victoria
+Learn more about RHAs in Victoria.

-• A cash contribution equal to 3% of the development cost to the Social Housing Growth Fund (SHGF)
+• A cash contribution equal to 3% of the development cost to the Social Housing Growth Fund (SHGF).

 • Payment to be made to the Department of Treasury (DTF) and Finance accounts receivable.